Migrate for AODocs is a tool that allows you to migrate files and folders into your AODocs libraries.

-Important: You must install Java Development kit version 11, not a higher version.
+Important: Install any version of the Java Development kit from 11 to 17.
 Make sure you change the default selection when you choose the version to install.

 2. Press the Connect Gateway button at the top of the screen.
 The Gateway Management pop-up opens.

 3. Migrate for AODocs recognises your operating system.
 You can select a different operating system if required.

 Note: The option Java is for troubleshooting purposes.
 Don't select this option under normal circumstances.

 4. Press the download button file.
 An executable file downloads onto your device.

 If you're using Mac or Linux: